Signs There Could Be an Electrical Issue in Your Home: 8 Things to Look For

 Some of them can be really loud or noticeable, like an outlet popping or cracking, or a breaker that trips when you use your microwave.
 Others are much less noticeable things that can be an indication of an electrical problem.
 Below is a list of 8 subtle things you can look for to make sure you don’t have any electrical issues in your home.

 1. FLICKERING LIGHTS

-Flickering lights can seem kind of scary, but the problem is usually pretty straightforward, like a loose electrical connection that needs to be tightened.
+Flickering lights can seem kind of scary, but the problem is usually straightforward.
+Often it is just something like a loose electrical connection that needs to be tightened.
 If the problem is affecting multiple lights or rooms, then it is possible that it might be more complicated.
 If you find that the lights in the entire house are flickering, then the issue might actually be in the breaker box of your home.
 If that’s the case, it would be best to have a licensed electrician come take a look at it and troubleshoot your circuits.

 2. WARM/HOT OUTLETS OR SWITCHES

 Most electrical appliances will generate heat when in use.
 However, if you find the outlet itself getting hot, you could be looking at a problem.
-If you do notice excess heat coming from an outlet or switch cover plate, immediately unplug any cords that are plugged into the outlet or turn off the switch and don’t use it again until you can troubleshoot and fix the issue.
+If you do notice excess heat coming from an outlet or switch cover plate, immediately unplug any cords that are plugged into the outlet or turn off the switch.
+Don’t use it again until you can troubleshoot and fix the issue.